Nephridiopore

-A nephridiopore is part of the nephridium, an excretory organ found in many organisms, such as flatworms and annelids.
-Polychaetes typically release their gametes into the water column using nephridiopores.
+A nephridiopore is a pore at the end of the nephridium, an excretory organ found in invertebrates, such as flatworms and annelids.
+Nephridiopores open on the ventral surface of the body wall and allow metabolic wastes filtered by the nephridium to exit the body.

-Nephridia are homologous to nephrons or uriniferous tubules found in the kidney of humans.
-Nephridiopores are present in ventral region.
-The nephridium consists of an opening called the nephrostome, a long convoluted tubule, and another opening called the nephridiopore.
-Body fluids are filtered in through the nephrostome and passed through the convoluted tubule system.
-Essential substances are reabsorbed through active mechanisms and waste products are secreted back into the lumen of the tube.
-The resulting excretory fluid or urine is passed out through the nephridiopore.
+Nephridia are homologous to nephrons or uriniferous tubules found in the kidneys of vertebrates.
+They occur in two forms: metanephridia, which begin with a nephrostome, and protonephridia, which begin with a flame cell.
+Fluids collected by the nephrostome or flame cell pass through a ciliated tubule, where essential substances are reabsorbed through active mechanisms and waste products are secreted back into the lumen of the tube.
+The resulting excretory fluid or urine is then passed out through the nephridiopore.